 After a month (December 17, 2010 – January 14, 2011) of popular uprising against his dictatorial regime, Tunisia’s president Zine al-Abidine Ben Ali, fled Tunisia on January 14, 2011, and took refuge in Saudi Arabia.

-The days following, Tunisia has experienced a political vacuum where instability and rumors about snipers who killed civilians, have spread throughout the country.
-Dozens of civilians and security forces members were mistakenly killed by the Tunisian army during the curfew.
+The days following the dictator fled, Tunisia has experienced a political vacuum where insecurity, instability and rumours about snipers who would have killed innocent civilians, have spread through the country.

-On the night of January 16, 2011, Abbas Boughanmi (22) a policeman and his lieutenant, were called to protect a house belonging to the family of the former president’s wife, which was ransacked by the angry people.
+On the night of January 16, 2011, Abbas Boughanmi (22), a police officer and his lieutenant have been called to protect a house belonging to relatives of Ben Ali’s wife ransacked by angry people.

-On the way back they were killed in a squad car at Soukra, northern suburbs of Tunis.
+On the way back they have been shot dead in the car at Soukra, Northern suburbs of Tunis.
 The incident was put down to a military error.

-Tunisia commemorated the 4th anniversary of the Tunisian revolution, but Boughanmi’s family is still looking for justice and wants that the soldiers who killed her son to be condemned by justice.
+January 16, 2015, Tunisia has just commemorated the 4th anniversary of its revolution, but Boughanmi’s family is still awaiting justice for her son’s death and want the killer to be brought to justice.